namcoding1/hon/README.md

 python3 tetris.py
 ```

-Use the arrow keys to move and rotate the pieces.
-Press `q` to quit.
+Use the left, right and down arrow keys to move the pieces.
+Press `s` to rotate them and `q` to quit.

 The game board is drawn in the middle of your terminal with a visible border, so
 it's clear where the sides and bottom are.